daig/daig.github.io/Type.lagda.md

 -}
 ```

 `Lvl` is a magic type.
-It isn't possible to pattern match on levels, and they're erased at runtime.
+It isn't possible to pattern match on levels, and they're erased at run-time.

 When multiple polymorphic levels appear in a type, the resulting level must bound all of them.
-This is achieved with the max operator.
-Eg the dependent pair:
+This is achieved with the max operator. e.g. the dependent pair:

 ```agda
 record Σ {ℓa ℓb} (A : Type ℓa) (B : A → Type ℓb) : Type (ℓa ⊔ ℓb) where